Alagapie/AIM-20/AIM@20/README.md

 ## Contact

-For questions or support, please contact [your email] or create an issue on GitHub.
+For questions or support, please contact abdulbasitsuleiman660@gmail.com or create an issue on GitHub.